WRT and CONNECT

-Students in the university studies program are required to complete a Writing Based Inquiry Seminar (WBIS) class during their first year.
+Students in the university studies program are required to complete a First-Year College Writing (WRT) class during their first year.
 Students develop their writing, critical reading and critical thinking skills in this course by exploring a single topic in depth.
 Students are expected to participate actively in their own learning through class discussions and group activities.
 The theme will vary, depending on the instructor.

 Connect is the advanced writing course that will immerse students in the process of creating texts for different audiences and focus on developing the skills of rhetorical awareness, analytical reading, research, synthesis, and argumentation.
 Students will reflect and write about the personal and public roles of liberal education and their learning experiences in the University Studies Program.
 In addition, they will work to synthesize the USP’s three Signature Questions in the context of significant public issues.

-The following are actual syllabi used by instructors for their WBIS Courses, They have kindly shared their work for our use with their permission.
+The following are actual syllabi used by instructors for their WRT Courses, They have kindly shared their work for our use with their permission.

 Signature Question: Civic Engagement